gbif/clickhouse-map-poc/README.md

  sudo mv * /var/lib/clickhouse/user_files/gbif
 ```

-Bring raw data into clickhouse:
+Bring raw data into clickhouse (this could be adapted to just use Iceberg directly):

 ```
 DROP TABLE if exists occurrence;